a16z/jolt/book/src/future/groth-16.md

 - Sumcheck, MLE evaluations native, pairing operations non-native
 - Sumcheck, MLE evaluations non-native, pairing operations native

 We believe the latter is more efficient albeit unergonomic.
-Some of the details are worked out in this paper here (*TODO(sragss): Testudo link*).
+Some of the details are worked out in this paper [here](https://eprint.iacr.org/2023/961.pdf).

 ### Polynomial opening proof batching
 Jolt requires tens of opening proofs across all constituent polynomials in all sumchecks.
 If we did these independently the verifier would be prohibitively expensive.
 Instead we [batch](https://jolt.a16zcrypto.com/background/batched-openings.html) all opening proofs for polynomials which share an evaluation point $r$.